kevivois/LAB3-OS-GROUP-C/README.md

 This project simulates various CPU scheduling algorithms and generates statistics and visualizations based on their performance.
 The code consists of three main components:

+1. **Scheduler**: `simulator.c` simulates the execution of processes using different scheduling algorithms.
-1. **Generator**: `generator.py` generates random data for the scheduling simulation.
+2. **Generator**: `generator.py` generates random data for the scheduling simulation.
-2. **Statistics Processor**: `stats.py` processes the generated data, calculates statistics, and creates visualizations.
+3. **Statistics Processor**: `stats.py` processes the generated data, calculates statistics, and creates visualizations.
-3. **CSV Reader**: Used for reading input data and exporting results.

 ## Code Structure

 The project contains the following files:

+- `simulator.c`: Simulates the execution of processes using different scheduling algorithms.
 - `generator.py`: Generates random process data and exports it to CSV files.
 - `stats.py`: Reads the generated CSV files, calculates statistics, and creates visualizations.
 - `execution.csv`: Sample CSV input file (you may generate your own data using `generator.py`).
-- `output_graphs/`: Directory where all generated graphs and statistics will be saved.
+- `out/`: Directory where all generated graphs and statistics will be saved.

 ## How to Set Up